UgurUysal86/MLS4MIL/Image Classification/README.md

 I would like to encourage you at this point to try out more test images!
 Have fun.

 ## Conclusion
+These results have shown that synthetic data can be used to train deep train neural networks in order to identify military vehicles in real-world images.

 ## Future Research
+- Testing on more real images
+- Using synthetic images as supplement to real images for Training.
+- Using synthetic Heat signature images for training
+- Using synthetic sound signatures for training

 ## References
 - [Chollet, F. (2018).
 Deep learning with Python.
 Section 5.3 - Using a pretrained convnet](https://www.manning.com/books/deep-learning-with-python)